Paladin

 17th-level Paladin feature

 You gain the ability to channel great power through your touch based on your alignment.
-As a Bonus Action, you can expend 60 hit points from your pool of healing from Lay on Hands to cast one of the following spells.
-You must be within 1 step of the alignment in order to use the option associated with it.
+Choose two of the following spells.
+Your alignment must be within 2 steps of the alignment of the chosen spell.
+As a Bonus Action, you can expend 12 uses of your Lay on Hands to cast one of these spells.

 Divine Exemplar

-Your deity constantly watches over you.
+20th-level Paladin feature Your deity constantly watches over you.
 Even death cannot touch you as you recover from mortal wounds in a flash of holy light, a sudden swelling of unnatural darkness, or another expression of potent divine power.
-When you die after being reduced to 0 hit points by a creature of one of the creature types you chose for Divine Sense, or while exemplifying the tenets of your oath, you return to life at the beginning of your next turn with half of your hit points.
-Once you have used this feature, you cannot do so again until seven days have passed.

 Epic Level Paladin: Epic Ability Score Improvement